phatt-23/Projekt-9-DIM/paper/combinatorics/algorithm.typ

                       if ba >= p && cb >= p && ac >= p { // Check them against p
                           valid = true; // This p has a valid configuration println!("A={:?}, B={:?}, C={:?}", a, b, c);
-                          break 'outer; // Jump out of loops (to the 'outer tag) }
+                          break 'outer; // Break out from the 3-nested loops }
                   }
               }